ESTCube-1: Financing and costs

 ESTCube-1 was launched as a secondary payload onboard Vega flight VV02, the least expensive satellite launch offered by the European Space Agency.
 Because Estonia is an associated member of ESA, most of the launch expenses (about 70,000 euros) were covered by the Estonian member fee for educational expenses.
 With the launch, total expenses for the project were approximately 100,000 euros.

 Results

+During its two-year operational life, ESTCube-1 satellite demonstrated the operation of the systems in space and successfully fulfilled most of its planned goals.